plan-net/core4/docs/source/api.rst

 to authenticate a user with his or her password:

 #. basic authorization header
-#.
-Username and password as query parameters
+#. username and password as query parameters
 #. username and password as json body attributes